Skip to main content

 3. Batch operations: Use createMany for batch creation, use Promise.all for parallel updates

-4. Delete processing: Find records to delete by comparing _id lists of new and old data, set their foreign key to null
+4. Delete handling: Compare _id lists of new and old data to find records to delete, set their foreign keys to null

 5. Association conversion: Automatically convert specified fields to association object format {_id: value} through the transRelateField function